numenta/nupic-legacy/.githooks/README.md

     ln -s /path/to/nupic/.githooks /path/to/nupic/.git/hooks

+> **NOTE**: _When installed, git may have pre-populated the `.git/hooks` directory with some sample scripts.
+You may need to `rm -rf .git/hooks` before the link command above will work.

 ### Pre-Commit

 The pre-commit file is executed before each commit and the commit fails if it